Vidyapradeept1995/Sales-Dashboard/README.md

 - **Data Refresh**: Set up a data refresh schedule to keep the dashboard up to date with the latest sales information.
 - **User Access**: Define roles and permissions for different users to ensure sensitive data is protected.
-- **Optimize Performance**: If you have large datasets, use aggregations, and optimize data models to improve the dashboard’s performance.
+- **Optimize Performance**: If we have large datasets, use aggregations, and optimize data models to improve the dashboard’s performance.

-## Troubleshooting

-- **Data Connection Issues**: Ensure your data source is accessible and that credentials are set up correctly.
-- **Performance Issues**: If the dashboard is slow, try reducing the data volume, optimizing queries, or using incremental data loading.